swagtop/bevy-flake/docs/macos.md

 ...
 ```

-... or, to avoid re-downloading it every time your /nix/store is garbage
-collected, download the tarball, and reference it on your local system:
+... or, download the tarball and reference it on your local system:

 ```nix
 {